broadly/caching-map/README.md

 When creating a new cache, the first constructor argument is the cache limit.

 The second argument can be another cache, a `Map`, or any iterator that returns name/value pairs.
-You can easily create a new cache from a map (`new LRU(limit, map)`), or turn a cache into a map (`new Map(cache)`).
+You can easily create a new cache from a map (`new Cache(limit, map)`), or turn a cache into a map (`new Map(cache)`).

 If you set the cache limit to zero (or negative number), it will hold zero keys.